 School leaving age

-From 1998 onwards, all children reach school-leaving age on the same date, no matter when they are 16.
-They can leave school on the last Friday in June if they’ll be 16 by the end of the summer holidays.
+From 1998 onwards, all children reach school leaving age on the same date, no matter when they are 16.
+They can leave school on the last Friday in June if they'll be 16 by the end of the summer holidays.

-The arrival of a National Insurance Number does not mean they can get a job straight away.
+The arrival of a National Insurance number does not mean they can get a job straight away.
 Any full-time employment before the leaving date would be an offence by the employer, and all part-time employment until then must be covered by a work permit issued by the local authority.

 Most young people stay on in education for either sixth form or college (year 12 onwards).
 From then on, a work permit is not required, and the child employment regulations no longer apply, even if they stay on at a school for sixth form.
-Parents should, however, try to ensure that their children can cope with both studies and a part-time job.
-Unfortunately, we are unable to provide any guidance on employment of children who are no longer compulsory school age.

 Removal of work permit

-A work permit can be revoked if:
+A work permit can be revoked at any time if:

 • the work a child is doing is illegal